 My name is Hannah Spicer.
 In 2012 I moved to Aberdeen to study Architecture at Robert Gordon University.
 Having completed two years of studying architecture, I realised that my passion for art and model making was not being used to it’s full potential.
 For this reason, I decided to switch to a degree in Three Dimensional Design at Grays School of Art.
 With doing so, I discovered a passion for ceramics and as such, focused my final year on this topic.

 With having lived in a coastal town for as long as I can remember, the seaside has become a feature throughout my work as a ceramicist.
-Despite having moved to the East coast, I have continued to use the coastal attributes as my inspiration for the initial design process.
+Having moved to the East coast for university, I continued to use the coastal attributes as my inspiration for the initial design process.
 A such, the designs of my work set out to mimic natural formations found at the seaside.

 Achieving intricate moulds and samples for the basis of my ceramics involved travelling to a range of beaches stretching along the East coast.
 With doing so, I collected a variety of samples from rock textures and forms.
 The samples were made into moulds, and the final piece was created from a press moulding process by hand.

 Throughout the design procedure, the primary objective is to maintain the natural shape of the rock.
 I aspire to create ceramic ware which truly captures the organic texture of the original stone.
 I believe that I have achieved this, and with doing so, my work is shown to mirror the Scottish coast.

 Whilst continuing with my mould work I am also making small batch thrown items.
 I enjoy the freedom that the pottery wheel gives my work as it is a completely different pace of working compared to hand moulding work.